titanknis/Nixos-Installation-Guide/README.md

      swapon /dev/vg0/nixos-swap
      ```

 **The rest is up to you.
 Complete the installation or troubleshoot as needed based on your specific situation.
-Refer to the [Formatting Partitions](#3-format-partitions) and [Mount Partitions](#4-mount-partitions) sections as needed.**
+Refer to the [Format Partitions](#3-format-partitions) and [Mount Partitions](#4-mount-partitions) sections as needed.**

 ---

 For more detailed information and additional help, consult the [NixOS Manual](https://nixos.org/manual/nixos/stable/).

 ---

+This format should help users easily navigate to the relevant sections of your guide.